Revolutionize Your Voicemail Management with Our Powerful Web Portal

-- On the Play Recording dialogue box, click Email Recording button.
+- On the Voicemail File dialogue box, click the Email Recording button.

 - Enter a brief subject and message in the Subject and Message field respectively.

-If 3CX Voicemail Manager cannot find the voicemail, the play button will not display.
+If 3CX Voicemail Manager cannot find the voicemail, you cannot see the Play button.

 Download Recording #

-- On the Play Recording dialog box, click Download Recording button to copy the voicemail from the server to your computer.
+- On the Voicemail File dialogue box, click the Download Recording button to copy the voicemail from the server to your computer.

 Delete Voicemail #